matimbejose/financexpoapp-firebase/README.md

 # How do start
-- create new project in firebase
+- create new project in firebase.
-- create new realtime database
+- create new realtime database.
-- enable autetication wicth email and password
+- enable authentication with email and password.

 # How do configure firebase
-- navigate tow src/services
+- navigate to src/services
-- open firebaseConnection.js and put the your project configuration
+- open firebase Connection.js and put the your project configuration.

 Example: